How did they govern themselves?

-The Iroquois Indians: There were many woodland Indians, but the most powerful group were the Iroquois Nations - the Seneca, Mohawk, Oneida, Onondaga, and Cayuga.
+The Iroquois Native Americans: There were many Woodland Native Americans, but the most powerful group were the Iroquois Nations - the Seneca, Mohawk, Oneida, Onondaga, and Cayuga.

 All the Iroquois people spoke the same language.
 They believed in the same gods.
 They had many similar customs.
 They believed in cooperation.

 Central Government: The Iroquois had a unique form of representative central government.
 It was called the League of Nations.
 These were not tribes that joined together to form a nation.
 These were nations that joined together to form the League of Nations.
 Much later in their history, these five nations were joined by the Tuscaronra Nation, bringing the League to a total of six.

 Written Constitution: The League had a written constitution, a set of rights and agreements that all the people had to honor.
 The constitution was recorded on 114 wampums.

 Council: The League had a Council.
 Each Iroquois Nation had a set number of seats on the Council.
 The decisions of the Council were binding on every person in all Iroquois Nations.

 Primary Purpose: The League's primary purpose was the Great Law of Peace.
 This law said that the Iroquois should not kill each other.

 Debates: The League did not try to create rules for each tribe and village.
 That was the job of local government or regional government - the village council and the tribal councils.
 Only major issues were debated on the floor of the League of Nations.

 Council speakers were eloquent and persuasive.
 Some members of the council were selected not because they were great warriors, but because they were great speakers.